Electricity Online Test 6th Science Lesson 8 Questions in English

 -

-Question 9 of 459.
-Question9.
-In hydel power stations____ energy is converted into electrical energy.
-Correct
+9. In hydel power stations____ energy is converted into electrical energy.

 In hydel power stations, the turbine is made to rotate by the flow of water from dams to produce electricity.
 Here kinetic energy is converted into electrical energy.
 Hydel stations have long economic lives and low operating cost.